 2.15 The processing of personal information in this way is necessary for our legitimate interests, namely to monitor and improve our Service.

-3.1 As required in accordance with how we use it, in addition to the recipients identified in Annex 1 and Annex 2 we may share your personal information with the following parties:
+3.1 As required in accordance with how we use it, we may share your personal information with the following parties:

 (a) Merchants.
 When you purchase products offered by third parties through our Service, your personal information may be disclosed to such third parties in order to process and fulfil your order.